citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupResponseModel.md

 `func (o *DeliveryGroupResponseModel) HasAdminFolder() bool`

 HasAdminFolder returns a boolean if a field has been set.

+### GetIsPowerManaged

+`func (o *DeliveryGroupResponseModel) GetIsPowerManaged() bool`

+GetIsPowerManaged returns the IsPowerManaged field if non-nil, zero value otherwise.

+### GetIsPowerManagedOk

+`func (o *DeliveryGroupResponseModel) GetIsPowerManagedOk() (*bool, bool)`

+GetIsPowerManagedOk returns a tuple with the IsPowerManaged field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsPowerManaged

+`func (o *DeliveryGroupResponseModel) SetIsPowerManaged(v bool)`

+SetIsPowerManaged sets IsPowerManaged field to given value.

+### HasIsPowerManaged

+`func (o *DeliveryGroupResponseModel) HasIsPowerManaged() bool`

+HasIsPowerManaged returns a boolean if a field has been set.

+### GetAutoscalingEnabled

+`func (o *DeliveryGroupResponseModel) GetAutoscalingEnabled() bool`

+GetAutoscalingEnabled returns the AutoscalingEnabled field if non-nil, zero value otherwise.

+### GetAutoscalingEnabledOk

+`func (o *DeliveryGroupResponseModel) GetAutoscalingEnabledOk() (*bool, bool)`

+GetAutoscalingEnabledOk returns a tuple with the AutoscalingEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoscalingEnabled

+`func (o *DeliveryGroupResponseModel) SetAutoscalingEnabled(v bool)`

+SetAutoscalingEnabled sets AutoscalingEnabled field to given value.

+### HasAutoscalingEnabled

+`func (o *DeliveryGroupResponseModel) HasAutoscalingEnabled() bool`

+HasAutoscalingEnabled returns a boolean if a field has been set.

+### GetReuseMachinesWithoutShutdownInOutage

+`func (o *DeliveryGroupResponseModel) GetReuseMachinesWithoutShutdownInOutage() bool`

+GetReuseMachinesWithoutShutdownInOutage returns the ReuseMachinesWithoutShutdownInOutage field if non-nil, zero value otherwise.

+### GetReuseMachinesWithoutShutdownInOutageOk

+`func (o *DeliveryGroupResponseModel) GetReuseMachinesWithoutShutdownInOutageOk() (*bool, bool)`

+GetReuseMachinesWithoutShutdownInOutageOk returns a tuple with the ReuseMachinesWithoutShutdownInOutage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReuseMachinesWithoutShutdownInOutage

+`func (o *DeliveryGroupResponseModel) SetReuseMachinesWithoutShutdownInOutage(v bool)`

+SetReuseMachinesWithoutShutdownInOutage sets ReuseMachinesWithoutShutdownInOutage field to given value.

+### HasReuseMachinesWithoutShutdownInOutage

+`func (o *DeliveryGroupResponseModel) HasReuseMachinesWithoutShutdownInOutage() bool`

+HasReuseMachinesWithoutShutdownInOutage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)